-- 20% of available annual RHTC will be set aside for Developments in a Small City, defined as a city with a population of 10,000 - 49,999 (see Appendix D).
-The Development must be located within one mile of the zoning jurisdiction and/or use city utility services (water and sewer). - 20% of available annual RHTC will be set aside for Developments in a Rural area, defined as being within: - The corporate limits of a city or town with a population of 9,999 or less; or - o An unincorporated area of a county that does not contain a Large City or Small City as set forth in the QAP; or - $\circ$ $\,$ An unincorporated area of a county that contains a Large City or Small City if the Development: - Is at least one mile outside the jurisdiction of either a Large City or Small City as i. defined in the QAP; and - ii.
+- 15% of available annual RHTC will be set aside for Developments in a Large City, defined as a city with a population of 70,000 or more (see Appendix C).
+The Development must be located within one mile of the zoning jurisdiction and/or use city utility services (water and sewer). - 1520% of available annual RHTC will be set aside for Developments in a Small City, defined as a city with a population of 10,000 6949,999 (see Appendix D).
+The Development must be located within one mile of the zoning jurisdiction and/or use city utility services (water and sewer). - 1520% of available annual RHTC will be set aside for Developments in a Rural area, defined as being within: - \circ $\;$ The corporate limits of a city or town with a population of 9,999 or less; or - An unincorporated area of a county that does not contain a Large City or Small City as set forth in the QAP; or - An unincorporated area of a county that contains a Large City or Small City if the Development: - i.
+Is at least one mile outside the jurisdiction of either a Large City or Small City as defined in the QAP; and - ii.
 Does not have access to public water or public sewer from either the Large City or Small City as defined in the QAP.

-Part 4.4 Preservation of Existing Federally Assisted Affordable Housing
+Part 4.4 | Preservation of Existing Federally Assisted Affordable Housing

-10% of available annual RHTC will be set aside for Developments involving the substantial rehabilitation of existing federally assisted affordable housing and/or the demolition and decentralization of federally assisted affordable housing units utilizing the same site (over 50% of the units must be replaced).
+10% of available annual RHTC will be set aside for Developments involving the substantial rehabilitation of existing federally assisted affordable housing and/or the demolition and decentralization of federally assisted affordable housing the same site (over 50% of the units must be replaced).